Cumulocity-IoT/c8y-docs/content/streaming-analytics/epl-apps-bundle/basic-functionality.md

 {{< /c8y-admon-info >}}

 {{< c8y-admon-important >}}
-Apama 10.15.0 introduces several new container images provided via Amazon ECR and some of the existing container images have changed content.
+Apama 10.15.0 introduces several new container images, and some of the existing container images have changed content.
+As of December 2024, these images are provided via Amazon ECR Public Gallery.
 When building images for use as a {{< product-c8y-iot >}} microservice, this is now different to earlier releases.
 You must now use the [public.ecr.aws/apama/apama-cumulocity-jre](https://gallery.ecr.aws/apama/apama-cumulocity-jre) image with the